marwan475/TwistedOS-V2/README.md

 # TwistedOS
-THe goal is to build a POSIX complaint portable operating system
+The goal is to build a POSIX complaint portable operating system

 Developed
 - Bootstraping a UEFI program on qemu